ryang1119/ATOSS/README.md

 ### After inference of SFT and DPO is completed..

-you can inference sft_test.txt and dpo_test.txt to the baseline model such as paraphrase, DLO & ILO and mvp.
+you can inference sft_test.txt and dpo_test.txt to the baseline models such as paraphrase, DLO & ILO and mvp.